codecurious-bln/elixir_snake/README.md

-# Build a Snake game to learn elixir
+# Build a Snake game to learn Elixir

 This tutorial is about building a Snake game with Scenic to teach Elixir.